scmacdon/AWSTracker/Notifications/Readme.md

 + **lambda-support** - Used to invoke Lamdba functions.
 + **workflow-support** - Used to enable AWS Step Functions to invoke the workflow.

-This tutorial uses the DynamoDB and Amazon SES services.
+This tutorial uses the Amazon SNS, Amazon SES, and Amazon Pinpoint to send messages.
 The **lambda-support** role has to have policies that enable it to invoke these services from a Lambda function.

 #### To create an IAM role